jake314159/prettyjson/readme.md

   -b, --basic-parse             Run a simpler parser that does not include some extra language specific
                                 formatting.
                                 Opposite of --advanced-parse, selected by default.
+  -f, --file                    Load the json input from a specified file rather than from standard input
+                                Any argument without a option tag will also be considered a file If more than one file is specified then all the files will be concatinated before parsing --hard-error                  Exit on error with no attempt to recover --soft-error                  Attempt to recover from an error

 ```

 # Licence